 In order to raise additional capital or pursue strategic transactions, we may in the future offer, issue or sell additional shares of our common stock or other securities convertible into or exchangeable for our common stock, including the issuance of common stock in relation to the achievement, if any, of milestones triggering our payment of earn-out consideration in connection with the EGEN acquisition.
-Our stockholders may experience significant dilution as a result of future equity offerings or issuance.
+Our stockholders may experience significant dilution as a result of future equity offerings or issuances.
 Investors purchasing shares or other securities in the future could have rights superior to existing stockholders.
-As of August 7, 2015, we have a significant number of securities convertible into, or allowing the purchase of, our common stock, including 5,894,675 shares of common stock issuable upon exercise of warrants outstanding, 2,297,039 options to purchase shares of our common stock and restricted stock awards outstanding, and 1,348,737 shares of common stock reserved for future issuance under our stock incentive plans.
+As of May 13, 2016, we have a significant number of securities convertible into, or allowing the purchase of, our common stock, including 5,894,675 shares of common stock issuable upon exercise of warrants outstanding, 2,733,157 options to purchase shares of our common stock and restricted stock awards outstanding, and 832,613 shares of common stock reserved for future issuance under our stock incentive plans.
 Under the Controlled Equity Offering SM Sales Agreement entered into with Cantor Fitzgerald & Co. on February 1, 2013, we may offer and sell, from time to time through "at-the-market" offerings, up to an aggregate of \$25 million of shares of our common stock.
-As of August 7, 2015, we had only sold 1,195,927 shares under the agreement for total net proceeds of \$6.8 million.
+We had only sold \$7.6 million under the Sales Agreement as of May 13, 2016.

-We may be unable to maintain compliance with NASDAQ Marketplace Rules which could cause our common stock to be delisted from The NASDAQ Capital Market.
+We may be unable to maintain compliance with The NASDAQ Marketplace Rules which could cause our common stock to be delisted from The NASDAQ Capital Market.
 This could result in the lack of a market for our common stock, cause a decrease in the value of an investment in us, and adversely affect our business, financial condition and results of operations.

 Our common stock is currently listed on The NASDAQ Capital Market.
 To maintain the listing of our common stock on The NASDAQ Capital Market, we are required to meet certain listing requirements, including, among others, either: (i) a minimum closing bid price of \$1.00 per share, a market value of publicly held shares (excluding shares held by our executive officers, directors and 10% or more stockholders) of at least \$1 million and stockholders' equity of at least \$2.5 million; or (ii) a minimum closing bid price of \$1.00 per share, a market value of publicly held shares (excluding shares held by our executive officers, directors and 10% or more stockholders) of at least \$1 million and a total market value of listed securities of at least \$35 million.
-As of August 7, 2015, the closing sale price of our common stock was \$2.23, the total market value of our publicly held shares of our common stock (excluding shares held by our executive officers, directors and 10% or more stockholders) was approximately \$45.1, million and the total market value of our listed securities was approximately \$51.4, million.
+As of May 13, 2016, the closing sale price of our common stock was \$1.49, the total market value of our publicly held shares of our common stock (excluding shares held by our executive officers, directors and 10% or more stockholders) was approximately \$31 million and the total market value of our listed securities was approximately \$35 million.
 There is no assurance that we will continue to meet the minimum closing price requirement and other listing requirements.
-As of June 30, 2015, we had stockholders' equity of \$29.1 million.
+As of March 31, 2016, we had stockholders' equity of \$15.3 million.